llisabere/basic-md-analysis/README.md

 # basic-md-analysis

-This project demonstrates the use of Python-based data science tools to explore and analyze molecular dynamics simulation data.

 ## Project Overview

-The data used in this project comes from simulation outputs (GROMACS), representing quantities such as energy, temperature, and pressure over time.
-The goal is to apply scientific data analysis and visualization techniques to extract insights and demonstrate practical coding skills.
+This project analyzes an all-atom molecular dynamics simulation of short peptides in explicit solvent using Python-based tools (MDAnalysis, NumPy, Matplotlib).
+It extracts structural and dynamic properties such as RMSD, radius of gyration, intermolecular contacts, and diffusion.
+The goal is to showcase molecular simulation analysis using data science workflows and build an open-source example of MD-based feature extraction.

 ## Objectives